dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 This function will then write out the path to our textarea.

-105

-Chapter 7 ■ Working With the Dialog MoDule

 Save the files and run our application using npm start.Clicking the ‘Choose a directory' button, then select a directory on your computer.
 The path

 information will then be sent from the Main process to the Renderer process and be displayed in the text area, as shown in Figure 7-1.